ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 with the RPK in the cnf object before issuing an access token to it.
-If AS determines that the request is to be authorized according to the respective authorization rules, it generates an access token response for C. The response SHOULD contain a `profile` parameter with the value `coap_dtls` to indicate that this profile must be used for communication between the client C and the resource server.
+If AS determines that the request is to be authorized according to the respective authorization rules, it generates an access token response for C. The access token MUST be bound to the RPK of the client by means of the cnf claim.
+The response MAY contain a `profile` parameter with the value `coap_dtls` to indicate that this profile MUST be used for communication between the client C and the resource server.
+The `profile` may be specified out-of-band, in which case it does not have to be sent.
 The response also contains an access token and an `rs_cnf` parameter containing information about the public key that is used by the resource server.
 AS MUST ascertain that the RPK specified in `rs_cnf` belongs